-The connectors are used to physically join the cables with computers and other electronic equipment.
+Connectors are used to electrically connect cables to computers and other peripherals.

 Normally, cables tend to have protruding connection pins (male type connectors) and computers and other electronic equipment have holes (female type connectors) where the cables are connected. male connection pins.

-The reason for this choice is that the male pins of the cables can be broken or bent more easily than the female pins of the equipment.
-If the pins on a cable go bad, it can be replaced at little cost, whereas a bad connector on a computer would be much more expensive to replace.
+The reason for this choice is that the male pins of the cables can break or bend more easily than the female holes of the equipment.
+If the pins of a cable are damaged, it can be replaced at a reduced cost, whereas if the connector of a computer or peripheral is damaged, it would be much more expensive to replace.